go-delve/delve/Documentation/cli/README.md

 Print local variables.

 	[goroutine <n>] [frame <m>] locals [-v] [<regex>]

+The name of variables that are shadowed in the current scope will be shown in parenthesis.

 If regex is specified only local variables with a name matching it will be returned.
 If -v is specified more information about each local variable will be shown.